op642/OpenAIR-Convolver/README.md

 http://openair.hosted.york.ac.uk

 ## Requirements
 The Plugin will only work at 48kHz Sample Rate.
+Make sure to configure your DAW ouput as 5.1 surround sound (6 channels).

 JUCE v8.0.6 was used during development.